Journal Hoarding is Real and I Totally Get It

 Unlike the dream diary that recounts the night’s visions, this is for your day dreams.
 Write out your goals and desires, and use this space to plan out the steps to your happy place.

 Write down everything you eat and track the water you consume.
 You’d be surprised how quickly you forget your meals!
 What did you have for dinner last Thursday?
-It helps when you have a meal plan.
+It helps a ton when you have a meal plan.

 9. Gardening Journal